VolodiaPG/colonyos-tutos/14-large-language-model/README.md

 These functions form the core control interface for managing the spaceship operations.

 ## Demo Setup
 To simulate the spaceship, we will use a Node.js server, allowing the spaceship to run as an interactive webpage.
-The Spaceship executor thus run within the web browser, while the HAL9000 executor runs from the terminal, utilizing the Ollama framework with a Llama 3.2 LLM model.
+The Spaceship executor thus run within the web browser, while the HAL9000 executor runs from the terminal, utilizing the Ollama framework to run a Llama 3.2 LLM model.
 Both executors connect to a Colonies server, which runs as a Docker container.
 The figure below illustrates the setup.
 All components run on a single laptop.

 <img src="imgs/deployment.png" alt="Deployment" width="600">